osin-vladimir/udacity-data-engineer/6-capstone-project/readme.md

 - 3.9x better data ingestion
 - 16.6x better compression
 - 16% better query performance

-**Note on users:** this database highly scalable and can allow an increase in users base by 100 people.

-**Note on data:** due to high compression rate of InfluxDB data can be increased 100 times.

 To design the data model, we need to address the definition of key concepts such as fields, tags and measurements.